Research & Best Practices

 Asset performance

 The first category is perhaps the easiest to understand.
 With asset performance, the goal is to understand how your asset is doing by tracking specific asset performance metrics.
+These can include Overall Equipment Effectiveness (OEE), Mean Time Between Failures (MTBF) or Mean Time to Repair (MTTR).
 For instance, you can look at the throughput of your machines, final quality of your product and measured downtime of any equipment.
+Real-time monitoring tools are extremely beneficial in this regard.

 These values will simply show how your assets are performing from month to month.